The Liao-Chin-Yuan Rubbings

 Overview

-The content of this database primarily consists of rubbings from inscribed stones collected by the Fu Ssu-nien Library, totaling around 2,200 rubbings.
-These inscriptions span the years between 946 and 1382 AD, with the majority belonging to the Yuan Dynasty (1260-1368), approximately 1,300 rubbings.
-Additionally, there are around 220 rubbings from the Liao Dynasty (907-1125) and about 540 rubbings from the Jin Dynasty (1115-1234).
-All of these are precious historical artifacts.
-The stone inscriptions come from various regions, with many from Liaoning, Shandong, Shaanxi, Hebei, Henan, Jiangsu, Zhejiang, and others.
-However, there are also instances where the exact excavation locations of the original stones are unknown.
+The content of this database primarily consists of rubbings of inscribed stones collected by the Fu Ssu-nien Library, totaling approximately 2,200 items.
+These inscriptions date from 946 to 1382 AD, with the majority belonging to the Yuan Dynasty (1260–1368), accounting for about 1,300 rubbings.
+In addition, there are around 220 rubbings from the Liao Dynasty (907–1125) and approximately 540 from the Jin Dynasty (1115–1234).
+All of these are valuable historical artifacts.

-The rubbings encompass a variety of types, including tomb epitaphs, steles, statues, scripture pillars, poems, Taoist and Buddhist inscriptions, imperial edicts, and more, making for a rich and diverse collection.
-In addition to Chinese characters, there are rubbings in Khitan, Jurchen, and Mongolian scripts, although their number is relatively small (around 200 rubbings).
-These are rare rubbings that vividly reflect the diversity of ethnicities and cultures during the Liao, Jin, and Yuan Dynasties, providing valuable materials for the study of medieval phonetics and the history of these dynasties.
+The rubbings cover a wide range of types, including tomb epitaphs, steles, statues, scripture pillars, poems, Taoist and Buddhist inscriptions, imperial edicts, and more, forming a rich and diverse collection.
+In addition to Chinese characters, the collection also includes rubbings in Khitan, Jurchen, and Mongolian scripts, although these are relatively few in number (around 200 items).
+These rare materials vividly reflect the ethnic and cultural diversity of the Liao, Jin, and Yuan dynasties, and provide valuable resources for the study of medieval phonology and the history of these periods.

-In addition to presenting basic information about the rubbings, the database also provides access to transcriptions and images for users to browse.
-This database has a total of 2,258 digitized records available for open searching.
+In addition to basic metadata, the database also provides transcriptions and images for users to browse.
+In total, the database contains 2,258 digitized records available for open access and searching.

-The rubbings encompass a variety of types, including tomb epitaphs, steles, statues, scripture pillars, poems, Taoist and Buddhist inscriptions, imperial edicts, and more, making for a rich and diverse collection.
-In addition to Chinese characters, there are rubbings in Khitan, Jurchen, and Mongolian scripts, although their number is relatively small (around 200 rubbings).
-These are rare rubbings that vividly reflect the diversity of ethnicities and cultures during the Liao, Jin, and Yuan Dynasties, providing valuable materials for the study of medieval phonetics and the history of these dynasties.
+The rubbings cover a wide range of types, including tomb epitaphs, steles, statues, scripture pillars, poems, Taoist and Buddhist inscriptions, imperial edicts, and more, forming a rich and diverse collection.
+In addition to Chinese characters, the collection also includes rubbings in Khitan, Jurchen, and Mongolian scripts, although these are relatively few in number (around 200 items).
+These rare materials vividly reflect the ethnic and cultural diversity of the Liao, Jin, and Yuan dynasties, and provide valuable resources for the study of medieval phonology and the history of these periods.

-In addition to presenting basic information about the rubbings, the database also provides access to transcriptions and images for users to browse.
-This database has a total of 2,258 digitized records available for open searching.
+In addition to basic metadata, the database also provides transcriptions and images for users to browse.
+In total, the database contains 2,258 digitized records available for open access and searching.

 Instructions